abhilashpatra04/ChatBot-using-RAG/README.md

 - **Chunking Strategy**: 1000-character chunks with 200-character overlap optimize for most use cases
 - **Rate Limiting**: Google APIs have rate limits; consider implementing request throttling
 - **Memory Usage**: Large document collections may require memory optimization
+ - **Web Search**: HTML pages are fetched over HTTPS; network egress must be allowed.
+For environments behind a proxy, set `HTTP_PROXY`/`HTTPS_PROXY`.

 ### Limitations
 - **File Size**: Very large files may cause memory issues during processing
 - **API Quotas**: Google Workspace APIs have daily quotas
 - **Model Costs**: LLM API calls incur costs based on usage
 - **Language Support**: Optimized for English text; other languages may have reduced accuracy
+ - **Web Providers**: If all search providers are blocked by network policy, web answers may fail.
+Provide a proxy or switch to a key-based provider (e.g., Tavily/SerpAPI) if needed.

 ## 🤝 Contributing